Zypperman/xiandan/Organised/05 CS Practical/Languages/HTML CSS XML/Flexbox.md

 > [!warning] Specifying width with flexbox
 >
 > Its possible to set a width for your elements, but flexbox may not respect these values.
 It will still dynamically fit your browser window.

+---

+## Exercise pointers

+- sometimes you just need to realise that the content size > the container size, and it doesn't overflow by default. the elements don't expand dynamically.
+It just sucks.
+- sometimes its easier to design flexbox layouts from inside out: start with the elements that definitely need to be flex items and work outwards.
+    - `gap` is useful when you don't have a lot of space, otherwise use `minmax`.

 ## Sources